 Origin of Pehlwani

 Pehlwani is an evolved and enhanced variation of the ancient Indian wrestling form known as Malla Yuddha, which was practiced during the 5th century BC.
+It can be described as the oldest and the traditional forms of Wrestling in India.
 Malla Yuddha is even described in the Malla Purana, a treatise formed in the 13th century.
 During the Mughal invasion in Indian in the 16th century, Malla Yuddha underwent a complete transformation as the Central Asian Mughals promoted Persian customs and culture.
 Malla Yuddha was hugely influenced by Mongolian and Persian (Varzesh-e Bastani) form of wrestling and thus Pehlwani was created.
-It was gradually developed by the various instructors and practitioners.
+The various instructors and practitioners gradually developed it.

 The practitioners of Pehlwani nowadays incorporate various Asian martial art styles in their training routine like including the grappling aspects of Jujutsu and Judo.
 The conditioning and sparring techniques of Pehlwani have been introduced into various aspects of Shoot Wrestling and Catch Wrestling, including the derivative systems.
 These also incorporate numerous throws, takedowns and submissions of Pehlwani.